What is responsible for the rising prevalence of atopic diseases such as food allergies, asthma, hay fever, and eczema?

 Please feel free to post any ask-the-doctor type questions here in the comments section and I’d be happy to try to answer them.
 Check out the other videos which address allergies and immune function.
 And there are 1,449 subjects covered in the rest of my videos–please feel free to explore them!

-For some more context, see my blog posts: Plant-based Benefits Extend Beyond the Top Killers, Protecting Our Babies From Pollutants, Plant-Based Diets for Psoriasis, and Schoolchildren Should Drink More Water
+For some more context, see my blog posts: Plant-based Benefits Extend Beyond the Top Killers, Protecting Our Babies From Pollutants, Plant-Based Diets for Psoriasis, Schoolchildren Should Drink More Water, and Mushrooms and Immunity